 The District's capital project funds account for expenditures related to capital outlay improvements.
-The capital projects fund, sinking fund and 2016 capital projects fund decreased by \$3.8 million.
-This decrease is from capital outlay expenditures related to Superior Hills and Cherry Creek class room additions, the MSHS auxiliary gymnasium and Shiras Planetarium which were completed and placed in service in the current fiscal year.
+The capital projects fund, sinking fund and 2016 capital projects fund decreased by \$99,000.
+This decrease is from capital outlay expenditures related to the MSHS auxiliary gymnasium and boiler projects which were completed and placed in service in the current fiscal year.
+They 2016 capital project fund is nearly depleted so the capital projects expenditures will be primarily from sinking fund for fiscal 2020 going forward.

-The debt service fund remained stable from the prior year, showing a decrease in fund balance of approximately \$70,000.
+The debt service fund remained stable from the prior year, showing a decrease in fund balance of approximately \$27,000.
 Millage rates are determined annually to ensure that the District accumulates sufficient resources to pay annual bond issue-related debt service.
 Debt service fund balances are reserved since they can only be used to pay debt service obligations due in November and May annually until completed.